 How Often Should You Replace Keg O-Rings?

-If you’re looking to be more proactive, I would suggest using Daylight Savings dates as a reminder.
+I suggest using Daylight Savings dates as a reminder.
 Something like this…

-- Daylight Savings Begins (Spring): Replace high leak risk and high contact o-rings – Post O-Rings (especially gas), Internal QD O-Rings and Universal Poppet O-Rings.
+- Daylight Savings Begins (Spring): Replace high leak risk and high contact o-rings – Post O-Rings (especially gas), Gas Dip Tube, Internal QD O-Rings and Universal Poppet O-Rings.

 - Daylight Savings Time Ends (Fall): Replace all keg, poppet and QD o-rings.

 Most of these o-rings are pennies each when bought in reasonable bulk quantities.
 Regularly replacing, costs very little and helps stave off unwanted off flavors, leaks and lost CO2.
 This schedule should keep your kegs working great from a gasket perspective.

 The one gaskets that are a little more expensive are lid o-rings.
 If you wanted to get a little more life out of those, you could replace lid o-rings in odd years when Daylight Savings Time Ends (Fall).
 This would make them two years old when they’re replaced.